Extra-curricular language courses for Bayes undergraduates

-For undergraduates studying at Cass, we offer language courses in addition to your degree.
+For undergraduates studying at Bayes Business School, we offer language courses in addition to your degree.

 The courses will develop your linguistic abilities in a business context by consolidating language skills, expanding vocabulary, developing listening comprehension and improving speaking ability.